Intelligence in the Knowledge Society International conference

-The international conference Intelligence in the Knowledge Society is organized by “Mihai Viteazul” National Intelligence Academy through its National Institute for Intelligence Studies.
+The international conference Intelligence in the Knowledge Society is organized by the “Mihai Viteazul” National Intelligence Academy.
 This academic event targets scholars and practitioners in the field of intelligence and security studies, as part of a long term effort to develop a specific Romanian academic perspective on intelligence.

 Intelligence has, over the past two decades, increasingly garnered popular attention as the wider public has become more and more aware of the inner workings of a previously secret world.
 As global events have taken unexpected turns, the seemingly forgotten logic of interstate conflict has re-emerged, giving renewed value to the currency of hard power.
 Within this context, intelligence has become, once again, a tool for informing critical state decisions and of non-attributable power projection.